Continued from Mennonite Stalker

 As we drove out of the colonies my uncle had said, “Now you all have to put on your seatbelts because if we get pulled over by the Federales I will get a ticket.”
 He said everything in Low German except for the word ticket.
 I laughed and thought, “Ticket -- that’s a really funny word, I wonder what that means.”

 My aunt had definitely eaten watermelons about eight months ago and forgotten to pick out the seeds.
 She was constantly reminding my uncle to slow down and to be careful but he didn’t listen to her.
 He tried to pass a gravel truck many times but there was just too much traffic, so he decided to drive like a complete maniac and pass the gravel truck on the right shoulder.

-When we arrived at the police station the officer got out of the car, walked around and opened the car door for me.
-I followed him the door of the police station.
+When we arrived at the police station the officer got out of the car, walked around, and opened the car door for me.
+I followed him to the door of the police station.
 He opened it and gestured for me to go in, saying, “Ma’am, please follow me this way.”

 We got to a room that looked a bit like an office.
 There were piles of papers everywhere.
 The police officer said, “Please have a seat.”
 I sat down.
 He took a deep breath, pulled up his gun belt as he sat down in a chair in front of me.
-He took off his cap, put his hands together, made eye contact with me and asked, “Anna, do you know what is happening?”
+He took off his cap, put his hands together, made eye contact with me, “Anna, do you know what is happening?” he asked.

 “What is your boyfriend’s name, Anna?”

 “I don’t have a boyfriend.
 Mark thinks that I have a boyfriend and that's why he's so mad at me, but I don't have a boyfriend.”